TimWSpence/blog/posts/2021-01-12-threading-best-practices-cats-effect.md

   likely to be re-scheduled on the same thread.
 This makes yielding much cheaper as if the fiber is immediately re-scheduled we don't even have to flush CPU caches
-- Consequently we can support auto-yielding where a fiber will insert an `IO.cede` every fixed number of iterations of the runloop
+- Consequently we can support auto-yielding where a fiber will insert an `IO.cede` every fixed number of iterations of the runloop, stopping a rogue cpu-bound fiber from inadvertently pinning a CPU core